dol/k8s-oci-volume-source-demo/README.md

 ## Implementation Details

-### Custom Setup Requirements
+### Setup Requirements

-- A custom Kind base image was needed since the standard Kind images don't include a containerd version that supports OCI Volume Source
+- Kind 0.29+ is required (includes containerd v2.1.1 with native Image Volume support)
 - Feature flags for `ImageVolume` are enabled in the Kubernetes cluster

 ### Workflow